kaichii/automerge.github.io/blog/2023-11-06-automerge-repo.md

 })
 ```

-In this latter example we use `DocHandle.whenReady`, which returns a promise which resolves when the document has either been loaded from storage or fetched from another peer in the network.
+In this latter example we use `DocHandle.whenReady`, which returns a promise that the repository resolves when it loads a document from storage or fetches it from another peer in the network.

 ### `change()` and `on("change")`

-`DocHandle.change` allows you to modify a document.
+Use `DocHandle.change` when you modify a document.

 ```
 > const handle = repo.find("automerge:2j9knpCseyhnK8izDmLpGP5WMdZQ")